 4. Panama is Safe: Lowest Crime Rate Against Tourists in the Region & Hurricane and Earthquake Free

 Panama is the safest country in the region for tourists and foreigners.
 You won't constantly be on your guard for pick-pockets or purse snatchers like in other countries in the region.

-Another major indication that coming to live here is a good idea-over 100 top US and international companies have moved their regional headquarters here because of the excellent infrastructure and safety. .
-Even diamond traders are here- Latin America"s diamond bourse recently set up in Panama..
+Another major indication that coming to live here is a good idea—over 100 top US and international companies have moved their regional headquarters here because of the excellent infrastructure and safety.
+Even diamond traders are here—the Panama Diamon Exchange, Latin America"s only diamond bourse, recently set up in Panama.

 5. With So Much to Do You"ll Never Be Bored

 Although Panama is a small country about the size of South Carolina, it has a great variety of world-class attractions: exotic tropical rainforests, beautiful mountain refuges, two coasts with both Caribbean and Pacific type beaches, more than a 1000 islands, seven living indigenous cultures, a fun Miami-style sophisticated capital city, a vibrant nightlife, full service resorts, exotic off-the-beaten-path getaways, scads of Spanish colonial historical sites, world class golfing, diving, sport fishing, and surfing, not to mention that 8th wonder of the world and engineering marvel, the Panama Canal.
 It is hard to think of any other destination in the world that has such a variety of attractions so close by and easy to get to.
 And your relatives will love to come visit you.

 6. An American-Style Infrastructure, a By-product of a Special Historical Relationship